 |The C. D. Howe Institute is an independent not-for-profit research institute whose mission is to raise living standards by fostering economically sound public policies.
 It is Canada’s trusted source of essential policy intelligence, distinguished by research that is nonpartisan, evidence-based and subject to definitive expert review.
 It is considered by many to be Canada’s most influential think tank.

 The Institute began life in 1958 when a group of prominent business and labour leaders organized the Private Planning Association of Canada to research and promote educational activities on issues related to public economic and social policy.
 In 1973, the PPAC’s assets and activities became part of the C.D.
 Howe Memorial Foundation, created in 1961 to memorialize the late Right Honourable Clarence Decatur Howe.
 The new organization operated as the C.D.
 Howe Research Institute until 1982, when the Memorial Foundation chose to focus directly on memorializing C.D.
 Howe; the Institute then adopted its current name: the C.D.
 Howe Institute.
 The C.D.
 Howe Institute celebrated its 50th Anniversary in 2008.
-The acting Chair of the Institute is Hugh L. MacKinnon; William B.P.
+The Chair of the Institute is Hugh L. MacKinnon; William B.P.
 Robson is President and Chief Executive Officer.[email protected].

 Credibility Where It Counts

 The C.D.
 Howe Institute commands the attention and respect of Canada’s top opinion leaders and policymakers.
 The quality and pertinence of the Institute’s research, and its capacity to pull together decision makers for off-the-record discussions, is unequalled.
 There is no lack of supporting testimony: